 Following a record-setting, nine-month run in the New York premiere of the Maury Yeston/Arthur Kopit Phantom at the Westchester (NY) Broadway Theatre, Robert made his Broadway debut as Javert in Les Miserables in 1993.

 Soon on Javert’s heels, Jekyll & Hyde called.
 In 1994, Robert created the role in a joint production with Houston’s Theatre Under The Stars and the 5th Avenue Theatre in Seattle.
-After a national tour culminating in the 1997 Broadway production, Cuccioli set out to stretch his artistic muscles even further, performing a wide array of challenging roles, in venues that extended from Off-Broadway to prestigious regional theatres around the country.
-These included The Shakespeare Theatre of NJ, The Shakespeare Theatre in DC, Paper Mill Playhouse, Pittsburgh Civic Light Opera, The McCarter Theatre, The Guthrie, San Jose Repertory and George Street Playhouse.
+After a national tour culminating in the 1997 Broadway production, Cuccioli set out to stretch his artistic muscles even further, performing a wide array of challenging roles, in venues that extended from off-Broadway to prestigious regional theatres around the country.
+These included The Shakespeare Theatre of NJ, The Shakespeare Theatre in DC, Paper Mill Playhouse, Drury Lane (Chicago), Virginia Stage, Ford's Theatre (DC), Pittsburgh Civic Light Opera, The McCarter Theatre, The Guthrie, San Jose Repertory and George Street Playhouse.
 During that time, the versatile performer added to his credits numerous leading Shakespearean roles as Claudius (Hamlet), Brutus (Julius Caesar), Iago (Othello) the title roles in Macbeth and Antony and Cleopatra; classic plays as The School for Scandal, Amadeus (Best Actor: NJ Star Ledger), Lorenzaccio (Best Actor: Helen Hayes nomination), The Seafarer and 1776 (Best Supporting Actor: Helen Hayes nomination).

-Cuccioli also performed in beloved musical comedies and dramas, including Jacques Brel Is Alive And Well And Living In Paris, Guys and Dolls, The Sound Of Music, Funny Girl, Carnival, A Little Night Music, Bells Are Ringing, The Secret Garden, Pajama Game, Oklahoma!, Lend Me A Tenor, The Man of La Mancha, Camelot, Jesus Christ Superstar and Nine.
+Cuccioli also performed in beloved musical comedies and dramas, including Jacques Brel Is Alive And Well And Living In Paris, Guys and Dolls, South Pacific, City of Angels, Carousel, The Sound Of Music, Funny Girl, Carnival, A Little Night Music, Bells Are Ringing, The Secret Garden, Pajama Game, Oklahoma!, Lend Me A Tenor, The Man of La Mancha, Camelot, Jesus Christ Superstar and Nine.

-He created roles in new musicals and plays, including, Temporary Help, Fiction, Dorian, Enter The Guardsman, Sons Of Don Juan, A Moon To Dance By (with Jane Alexander), the Bruce Hornsby musical SCKBSTD, Lone Star Love, Angels, Cutman: A Boxing Musical, Bikeman: A 9/11 Play, and as Ben Rumson in the newly scripted version of Paint Your Wagon currently in development.
+He created roles in new musicals and plays, including, White Guy on The Bus (NY Times Critic's Pick), Temporary Help, Fiction, Dorian, Enter The Guardsman, Sons Of Don Juan, A Moon To Dance By (with Jane Alexander), the Bruce Hornsby musical SCKBSTD, Lone Star Love, Angels, Cutman: A Boxing Musical, Bikeman: A 9/11 Play, Snow Orchid, and the revisal of Paint Your Wagon.

 A most sought-after concert performer, Robert has sung at a variety of venues all around the United States.
-He embarked on a cabaret career in 2000, when he brought his show Heroes to Arci’s Cabaret Club (NY) and played a four-week sold out engagement.
-He has now added his newest evening, A Standard Love, to his repertoire, which reflects Cuccioli’s love of music, from ballad to swing.
+He embarked on a cabaret career in 2000, when he brought his show Hero to Arci’s Cabaret Club (NY) and played a four-week sold out engagement.
+His newest evening, A Standard Love, reflects Robert’s love of music, from ballad to swing.
 It portrays a journey of loving and losing and loving again - part of a timeline that, as Cuccioli notes, “features an aspect of my own romantic life that resonates in my heart.”
 This latest show spawned the recording his debut solo album, Robert Cuccioli - The Look Of Love, released in fall 2012.

-Bringing his own adaptation of Jekyll & Hyde to the stage, Cuccioli added director to his impressive roster of achievements, dazzling critics and audiences alike at Houston’s Theatre Under The Stars, the Pittsburgh Civic Light Opera and the (NY) Westchester Broadway Theatre.
-In addition, he directed the Shakespeare Theatre of New Jersey’s production of The Merchant of Venice and Tennessee Williams’ The Glass Menagerie to wide critical acclaim.
+Bringing his own adaptation of Jekyll & Hyde to the stage, Cuccioli added director to his impressive roster of achievements, dazzling critics and audiences alike at Houston’s Theatre Under The Stars, the Pittsburgh Civic Light Opera, the (NY) Westchester Broadway Theatre and North Shore Music Theatre (IRNE Award nomination - Best Director, Musical).
+In addition, he directed the Shakespeare Theatre of New Jersey’s production of Tennessee Williams’ The Glass Menagerie to wide critical acclaim and The Merchant of Venice, which was voted as one of the "10 Best Productions of the 2017 Season" by the NJ Star-Ledger.

 Cuccioli is undeniably one of the brightest stars in the theatre today, but his eclectic career doesn’t stop at the footlights.
 He boasts an impressive list of television credits, most notably, The Sinner, Elementary, White Collar, Baywatch, Sliders, recurring roles on the popular daytime dramas, All My Children, One Life To Live, Loving and The Guiding Light.
-Cinema credits include Woody Allen’s Celebrity, the independent films The Stranger and the soon to be released The Rest of Us and Impossible Monsters.
+Cinema credits include the independent films The Stranger, The Rest of Us, Impossible Monsters, Columbus on Trial and Woody Allen's Celebrity.

 Cuccioli is featured on the original cast recording of Jekyll & Hyde (Atlantic), And The World Goes ‘Round (RCA Victor), Rothschild and Sons, The Maury Yeston Songbook (PS Classics), Jacques Brel Is Alive And Well And Living In Paris (Ghostlight), Everybody’s Is Getting’ Into The Act (Fynsworth Alley), The New Picasso (Black Forest Productions) and Cuccioli’s aforementioned debut solo album, The Look Of Love (Canis Minor Records).